bigbagy/NLP-document-parsing-and-clustering/README.md

 # NLP-document-auto-clustering
-text extraction and clustering using POS tokenization, TF-IDF, PCA and K-means
+auto text extraction and clustering using document parsers, POS tokenization, TF-IDF, PCA and K-means

 ### Prerequisites

-written and tested with Python3.6.5 and CentOS Linux release 7.5.1804 (Core)
+written and tested with Python3.6.5 under CentOS Linux release 7.5.1804 (Core)

-Note some CentOS (7.5.1804) is not shipped with tkinter(required by pyplot), need to install it manually:
+Note: some CentOS (7.5.1804) is not shipped with tkinter(required by pyplot), need to install it manually:

 ```
 sudo yum install python36u-tkinter.x86_64
 ```

-Other required python dependencies are listed in requirement.txt
+Other python dependencies can be found in requirement.txt

 ### How to run the code

-Install the pre-requisite packages, then use the following command line:
+First install the pre-requisite packages, then use the following command line:

 ```
 python3.6 run.py
 ```

-the program will automatically start the workflow
+the program will automatically start and finish the workflow

 ### Overall workflow

-Step 1, load all documents under "files" folder
+Step 1, open and parse all documents located inside "files" folder

-(calling load_files.py, parse_pdf.py , parse_word.puy, parse_pptx.py)

-open files and parse plain text, return plain texts and file names
+a dedicated parser is used to parse plain text from txt, docx, pptx, pdf files, return plain texts and file names

 Step 2, determine document language

-(calling get_language.py)

-detect language of text string (using langdetect).
-To speed-up for large files, only use first 1000 characters to decide file language
+auto-detect language of text string (using langdetect)

 Step 3, dealing with non-english files

-Here we need to make a decision, how to handle German and French files
+there are several options to handle foreign language files

-If majority of files are in Englih, minority German and French files will become outliers after tf-idf, (french/german files have no word match with majority of word-space).
+If majority of files are in Englih, minority foreign language files will become outliers after tf-idf, (eg those french/german files will have no word match with majority of word-space).

 There are several options to resolve this: